shopware/docs/guides/plugins/plugins/api/multi-inventory.md

 ### Admin API

-To create, modify or delete Warehouses, WarehouseGroups,etc, related to Multi-Inventory, you can access Admin API endpoints decscribed further.
+To create, modify or delete Warehouses, WarehouseGroups etc., related to Multi-Inventory, you can access Admin API endpoints described further.

 Meanwhile, refer to the following links regarding the general use of the Admin API: